amaliaskilton/flibl/README.md

 ### Creating the config file for a transcript with no child language

+The only difference between transcripts with and without child language for this conversion is that, if you have no child language, you should use the same code for the `language` and `child_language` fields in `to_eaf_config.json`.
 See the [sample ELAN, FLExText, and config files with no child language](/example_eafs_and_configs/no_child_language) for examples of how to set up the config file for a transcript without child language.

 # FAQ
 ## What the heck is "command line"?
 What happens if I mess something up?